KnapsackPro/knapsack_pro-ruby/README.md

 Before you enable test file encryption please ensure you are using fresh API key.
 You should not use the same API key for encrypted and non encrypted test suite.
 You can generate API key for your test suite in [your dashboard](https://knapsackpro.com).

-#### How to enable test file names encryption?

-First you need to add environment variable `KNAPSACK_PRO_TEST_FILES_ENCRYPTED=true` to your CI server.

-Next step is to generate salt which will be used to encrypt test file names.
+Next step is to generate salt which will be used to encrypt test files or branch names.

     $ bundle exec rake knapsack_pro:salt

 Add to your CI server generated environment variable `KNAPSACK_PRO_SALT`.

+#### How to enable test file names encryption?

+You need to add environment variable `KNAPSACK_PRO_TEST_FILES_ENCRYPTED=true` to your CI server.

 #### How to debug test file names?

-If you need to check what is the encryption hash for particular test file your can check that with the rake task:
+If you need to check what is the encryption hash for particular test file you can check that with the rake task:

     $ KNAPSACK_PRO_SALT=xxx bundle exec rake knapsack_pro:encrypted_test_file_names[rspec]

-You can pass the name of test runner like rspec, minitest, cucumber, spinach as argument to rake task.
+You can pass the name of test runner like `rspec`, `minitest`, `cucumber`, `spinach` as argument to rake task.

+#### How to enable branch names encryption?

+You need to add environment variable `KNAPSACK_PRO_BRANCH_ENCRYPTED=true` to your CI server.

+Note: there are a few branch names that won't be encrypted because we use them as fallback branches on Knapsack Pro API side to determine time execution for test files during split for newly created branches.

+* develop
+* development
+* dev
+* master
+* staging

+#### How to debug branch names?

+If you need to check what is the encryption hash for particular branch then use the rake task:

+    # show all local branches and respective hashes
+    $ KNAPSACK_PRO_SALT=xxx bundle exec rake knapsack_pro:encrypted_branch_names

+    # show hash for branch provided as argument to rake task
+    $ KNAPSACK_PRO_SALT=xxx bundle exec rake knapsack_pro:encrypted_branch_names[not-encrypted-branch-name]

 ### Supported CI providers